vishalbasra/vishalbasra.github.io/_posts/2017-08-21-Linux-as-a-Domain-Member.md

   - `wbinfo -u` will show local users and also the AD users
   - `wbinfo -g` will only list groups in AD

-- To verify that winbind is working for user authentication  `wbinfo -a username` # the a stands for authenticate and the username is a user in AD
+- To verify that winbind is working for user authentication  `wbinfo -a username` <br>
+The `a` stands for authenticate and the username is a user in AD
 - It'll ask the password twice and then check the challenge / response.

 <p>4.
 Now we need to let PAM know about winbind</p>

 - Ofcourse this can be achieved manually by editing the PAM config files, but here's a little tool called `authconfig`
-- But if you messup PAM, you could lock yourself out! ( and it's very easy to do so even if you aren't so stupid ) so keep a login session alive as root from somewhere
+- But if you messup PAM, you could lock yourself out! ( and it's very easy to do so even if you aren't stupid like me! ) so keep a login session alive as root from somewhere
 - Define user Information ( where it will come from )
 - Define Authentication ( winbind and local )
 - This will change `/etc/pam.d/system-auth` and under the auth module lots of things will change eg, will contain `pam_winbind.so` and `pam_unix.so` will be used